Unlock the Next Level of Youth Suicide Prevention

 Who created BPO:XP?

 BPO:XP was developed by a collaborative team involving the Ohio Suicide Prevention Foundation, which runs Be Present Ohio, subject matter experts from the Center for Suicide Prevention and Research at Nationwide Children’s Hospital, and digital learning professionals from BMC Media.
-Funding and support was also provided from the Ohio Department of Mental Health and Addiction Services.
+Funding and support are provided from the Ohio Department of Mental Health and Addiction Services.

 Together, we’re changing youth suicide prevention – and youth suicide – in Ohio.